IBM: 1960s–1980s

+In the early 1970s, the Examination Department of the South Vietnamese Ministry of Education contracted with IBM to computerize all examination records, from registration and application forms to certificates of admission and necessary statistical data.
+By 1974, all subjects in the South Vietnamese high school graduation exam were converted to multiple-choice questions.
+Answer sheets for the multiple-choice exams were ordered from the United States, and candidates' papers were graded using an IBM 1230 machine.
+The graded papers were then transferred to an IBM 534 machine for punching.
+These punched sheets were then fed into an IBM 360 machine to read the scores, multiply by coefficients, add up the scores, calculate the average score, standard deviation, convert raw scores to standardized scores, and calculate the admission ranking.
+The sample group and norm group were carefully selected according to statistical methods to calculate the average score and standard deviation.

 The IBM Personal Computer (pictured) became one of IBM's best selling products and has had a wide influence on personal computing since its release in 1981.

 IBM entered the microcomputer market in the 1980s with the IBM Personal Computer (IBM 5150).
 The computer, which spawned a long line of successors, had a profound influence on the development of the personal computer market and became one of IBM's best selling products of all time.
-Because of a lack of foresight by IBM, the PC was not well protected by intellectual property laws.
+The PC was not well protected by intellectual property laws.
 As a consequence, IBM quickly began losing its market dominance to emerging, compatible competitors in the PC market.
+Experts debate whether this was an early example of successful adoption of open architecture, or a lack of business foresight by IBM.

 In 1985, IBM collaborated with Microsoft to develop a new operating system, which was released as OS/2.
 Following a dispute, Microsoft severed the collaboration and IBM continued development of OS/2 on its own but it failed in the marketplace against Microsoft's Windows during the mid-1990s.